Parrot: Data-Driven Behavioral Priors for Reinforcement Learning

 International Conference on Robotics and Automation (ICRA), 2020

-While robot learning has demonstrated promising results for enabling robots to automatically acquire new skills, a critical challenge in deploying learning-based systems is scale: acquiring enough data for the robot to effectively generalize broadly.
-Imitation learning, in particular, has remained a stable and powerful approach for robot learning, but critically relies on expert operators for data collection.
-In this work, we target this challenge, aiming to build an imitation learning system that can continuously improve through autonomous data collection, while simultaneously avoiding the explicit use of reinforcement learning, to maintain the stability, simplicity, and scalability of supervised imitation.
+In this work, we aim to build an imitation learning system that can continuously improve through autonomous data collection, while simultaneously avoiding the explicit use of RL to maintain the stability, simplicity, and scalability of supervised imitation.
 We utilize the insight that, in a multi-task setting, a failed attempt at one task might represent a successful attempt at another task.
 This allows us to leverage the robot's own trials as demonstrations for tasks other than the one that the robot actually attempted.

 The Ingredients of Real World Robotic Reinforcement Learning